Dominic Monaghan: Personal life

-Monaghan is a nature-lover and has been active in planting trees and cactuses.
+Monaghan is a nature-lover and has been active in planting trees and cacti.
 He bought a mango-tree forest in India.
 Monaghan has loved insects and reptiles since his childhood and has kept an exotic assortment of pets, including a leaf-mantis named Gizmo, a black widow spider named Witchitar, and an albino snake named Blink.
 The species of spider Ctenus monaghani is named after him.

 An avid outdoorsman, Monaghan enjoys activities such as surfing, kayaking, snowboarding, football, basketball, and hiking.
 He has also explained that he likes hunting for insects and reptiles outdoors.
 He learned karate as a child, used to practise yoga, and often goes to the gym for strength and weight training.
 He has been a fan of Manchester United since his childhood.

 Monaghan loves playing all games and has hosted game nights for fellow cast members and is also fond of The New York Times crossword puzzle.
 He enjoys playing League of Legends with fellow Lord of the Rings cast member Billy Boyd.
 He is fluent in German.

 On his right arm he has a tattoo of the English word "nine" written in the artificial script of Tengwar, a reference to his involvement in The Lord of the Rings and the fact that his character was one of the nine members of the Fellowship of the Ring.
 Seven other cast members and John Rhys-Davies' stunt double also got matching tattoos during the film's production, at Monaghan's instigation.
 Below that tattoo is another that reads, "Life imitates art", an Oscar Wilde quote.
 On his left arm is a tattoo, "Living is easy with eyes closed", a line from The Beatles' "Strawberry Fields Forever".
 He also has two stars tattooed on his left foot: one black, and one white.
 In 2010, Monaghan got two more tattoos, one on the upper side of the back ("Love you take is equal to the love you make", taken from the song "The End" by The Beatles).
 The other, done by Kat Von D on the reality TV series LA Ink, is located on his lower right arm and reads "Luminous beings are we, not this crude matter", a quote from Yoda.

 He resides in Los Angeles, California.
 In 2008, Monaghan held a photographic exhibition in Los Angeles in which he sold prints of his own works.
 A portion of the proceeds from the exhibition were given to an orangutan rescue organisation.

 Monaghan was in a relationship with his Lost co-star Evangeline Lilly from 2004 until 2007.
 In June 2008, Monaghan travelled to Argentina with Lilly to film the pilot of the US version of CQC.

 Monaghan provided the inspiration for the naming of Billy Boyd's band Beecake after he sent his friend a picture of a cake covered in bees.

 In 2024, Monaghan announced he had obtained Irish citizenship.